owid/sdg-tracker.org/pages/good-health.md

             <p><strong>Definition:</strong> Tuberculosis incidence is the number of new cases of tuberculosis per 100,000 people.</p>
             <p><strong>Goal:</strong> The goal is to end the epidemic of tuberculosis (TB) by 2030.
 The targeted level, however, is not defined.

-The WHO's Stop TB Partnership have <a href="http://www.who.int/tb/strategy/en/">set a target</a> (not specifically related to the SDGs) of reducing national incidence of TB to fewer than 20 cases per 100,000 by 2030.
+<p>The WHO's Stop TB Partnership have <a href="http://www.who.int/tb/strategy/en/">set a target</a> (not specifically related to the SDGs) of reducing national incidence of TB to fewer than 20 cases per 100,000 by 2030.</p>
         </div>
         <div class="col-md">
             <iframe src="https://ourworldindata.org/grapher/incidence-of-tuberculosis-sdgs" style="width: 100%; height: 600px; border: 0px none;"></iframe>